 - Talk to your doctor.
 Before starting Tai Chi or any exercise regime, discuss it with your doctor to weigh the benefits and risks.
 It’s particularly important to talk to your doctor if you’ve recently had surgery, are currently undergoing chemotherapy or radiation treatments.
 Additionally, if you haven’t exercised in a while, or if you have osteoporosis or joint problems, be sure to consult with your physician.

 - Begin gradually.
 This isn’t a race, so approach Tai Chi with the learner’s mindset: Learn how to position your body properly, and take your time.

 - Know when not to practice.
 If you are fatigued, don’t feel well, or have an infection, listen to your body – it is another skill you can expect to obtain through Tai Chi.

 - Know your limits.
-If you’re unable to stand for long periods of time, modified versions of Tai Chi will benefit a cancer patient also, and can be done in a chair or bed.
-Talk to your instructor about other ways you can do Tai Chi, to assist in your recovery and improve your life after cancer for a long time to come.
+If you’re unable to stand for long periods of time, you can do modified versions of Tai Chi for similar benefits.
+You can do them in a chair or bed.
+Talk to your instructor about other ways you can modify Tai Chi, to assist in your recovery and benefit your life after cancer for a long time to come.